 It’s the lack of crying among children as they sit calmly in their parent’s arms over the course of long and crammed-in bus rides.

-It’s the realization that in a poor country things quite often don’t work, and nobody is on the proactive.
+It’s the realization that in poor country things quite often don’t work, and nobody is on the proactive.
 Things will be fixed eventually if they are a necessity, but only if they are a necessity.
 If not, it will happen on the legendary day of ‘tomorrow’ that never comes.

 It’s the lack of choices… down to the simple fact that tying shoes takes time, but if you have no shoes to tie, then there is more time.

-It’s the reality that the menu items in a provincial restaurant are limited, and choice is a far-off luxury that doesn’t exist.
+It’s the reality that the menu items in a provincial restaurant are limited, and a choice is a far-off luxury that doesn’t exist.

-It’s looking up from your bed into a mosquito net that blurs the rest of the room into dreamlike haze.
+It’s looking up from your bed into a mosquito net that blurs the rest of the room into a dreamlike haze.